 First, log into your site, then go to your navigation menu and click on Settings > Reading.

 In the Reading Settings screen, select the following:

-After saving, click on Visit Site to view your home page.
-You can right-click and select ‘Open Link In New Tab’ to view the homepage in a new browser window without leaving your Reading Settings screen) …
+After saving your changes, click on Visit Site to view your home page.
+You can right-click and select ‘Open Link In New Tab’ to view your home page in a new tab without leaving your admin area.

-You can specify a new home page for your website as many times as you like, just by repeating the above steps and selecting a different page from the ‘Front Page’ drop-down menu.
+You can change your home page easily and as often as you like, by simply repeating the above steps and selecting a different page from the ‘Front Page’ drop-down menu.

-Your newly-chosen page will be immediately assigned as your new home page of your site …
+Your newly-selected page will be instantly assigned as your site’s new home page (remember to save your settings).

-The above page will automatically be given the following URL:
+This page will automatically be assigned the URL

 Congratulations!
-Now you know how to make a page of your choice become the home page of your WP site.
+Now you know how to set any page in WordPress as your home page.

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie

 We are not affiliated, associated, sponsored, or endorsed by WordPress or its parent company Automattic.
 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.